DrMarkusVoss/pumla/pumla_UsersGuide.md

 ### `PUMLAPutAllRelations()`
 Puts all relations from the model repository onto the diagram.

+### `PUMLAPutAllStaticRelations()`
+Puts only all these relations from the model repository onto the diagram, for which both, the start and the end element are static elements.

+This is a convenience function for the case that you want to deal only with static elements on your diagram, and want to put only those relations onto it.

 ### `PUMLAPutConnection("conid" : string)`
 Puts the connection with the given ID onto the diagram.
 The ID must refer to a relation in the model repository.